Foroozani/Machine-Learning/README.md

 # Machine-Learning, algorithms exapmle
 -------------------------------------------------------------
-# 1) Regularization and Overfitting
+# 1) Regularization and Overfitting Linear regression
    (Overfitting):
     A very common problem in machine learning
     When the model is much more complex than it should be (i.e. for using a lot of features)